Professor Christopher Land

 Background

 Chris joined ARU in 2018, having previously worked at the universities of Leicester, Essex, St Gallen, Innsbruck and Warwick, where he was awarded his PhD in 2004.
 Chris’ research is underpinned by an abiding interest in the relationship between economic forms of value and substantive values, for example ethical values, aesthetic values and political values.
-This continues to ground his research, with current work examining anarchism, value theory, and the re-emergence of ‘craft’ as a signifier of value in post-Fordist production, particularly in the ‘craft beer’ scene.
+This continues to ground his research, with recent work having examined the re-emergence of ‘craft’ as a signifier of value in post-Fordist production, particularly in the ‘craft beer’ scene, ethical business practices, and the limits of Socially Responsible Management.

 Research interests